How Star Wars is Really Making Money

 The below conversation is a translation of above video which originally recorded in German.

 Manuel Koch: Welcome to Wirtschaft TV straight from Berlin.
 Our guest today is Tobias Jaeger.
 He is an investment banker in the film and entertainment industry.
-Nice to have you!
+Thank you for being here!

 Tobias Jaeger: Thanks for having me.

-Manuel Koch: “May the Force be with You” is our topic today, the “The Force Awakens” is the latest installment of the Star Wars franchise and has made over a billion dollars to date.
+Manuel Koch: “May the Force be with You” is what we are talking about today, the “The Force Awakens” is the latest instalment of the Star Wars franchise and has made over a billion dollars to date.
 Did the film break any other records?

 Tobias Jaeger: Yes, the film is an absolute record breaker.
 Not only has it broken the record for the fastest billion at the box office but it has also pushed away “Titanic” from the throne of being the most successful movie of all times.
 But you have to take a close look at the box office numbers.
 This film, however, has it all: most screens booked, biggest IMAX release ever, but the most remarkable is that these are the numbers before the movie has hit China.
 It hasn’t even started in China yet.
 It’s absolutely staggering how this film went through the roof.